my-language-skills/simple-clean-content/README.md

 ## Changelog

+### 1.2
+-Fixed the unidentified function bug which was causing the plugin to not work at all.

 ### 1.1
 -Fixed issues regarding spacing and new lines that were causing the plugin to malfunction.
 -Rearrange structure of the JavaScript file file.